apepers/DiscoElysiumTwineMacros/TwineTips.md

 # Fun With Twine

 (These notes are by Kawa, on things to keep in mind when making games/stories using the Disco Elysium macros.
-See WritingTips.md for information about the Disco Elysium writing style - these are a bit more "programmatic".)
+See WritingTips.md for information about the Disco Elysium writing style - these are more "programmatic", getting Twine to do what you want.)

 # Formatting